-Safety Supervisor, Angie Quinn, oversees the important area of Safety and Compliance.
-This department provides training for new drivers and monitors as well as on going training for current drivers and monitors.
-Durham has a staff of eight qualified trainers in the Milton office.
-Six of these trainers have additional credentials that enable them to test driver applicants for their Commercial Driver's License.
-There are three additional trainers in Navarre; one of them being a third party tester also.
+This department provides training for new drivers and monitors as well as on-going training for current drivers and monitors.
+Durham has a staff of qualified trainers in the Milton office with some trainers possessing additional credentials that enable them to test driver applicants for their Commercial Driver's License.
+These trainers are located and serve all areas within Santa Rosa County.

 To qualify to become a Bus Driver in Santa Rosa County: